Skip to main content

 Feature engineering requires domain expertise.
 Domain experts understand which data signals matter.
 A financial advisor understands which portfolio metrics predict customer satisfaction.
 A manufacturing engineer understands which machine metrics predict failure.
 Pair domain experts with data engineers to transform raw data into predictive features.

-Technical infrastructure matters less than organizational culture.
-Successful data-driven AI organizations invest heavily in building data literacy.
-Employees understand why data quality matters, how to handle data properly, and how to use data in decisions.
+Technical infrastructure matters less than organizational culture and data literacy.
+Successful AI organizations invest in building data literacy so employees understand why data quality matters, how to handle data properly, and how to use data in decisions.
+This mirrors the importance of building AI-ready teams.

 This requires training.
 Most organizations don't formally train employees on data quality.
 Yet employees who understand that their data handling affects AI decisions often improve practices dramatically.